Getting Set Up to Run PHP with MongoDB

 peclis the binary or command-line tool (installed by default with PHP) you can use to install and manage PHP extensions.
 We'll do that in this next section.

-Install the PHP MongoDB Extension before installing the PHP Library for MongoDB.
-It is worth noting, that full MongoDB driver experience is provided by installing both the low-level extension (which integrates with our C driver) and high-level library, which is written in PHP.
+Install the PHP MongoDB extension before installing the PHP Library for MongoDB.
+It's worth noting that full MongoDB driver experience is provided by installing both the low-level extension (which integrates with our C driver) and high-level library, which is written in PHP.

 You can install the extension using PECL on the command line: